vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 ## Outstanding Questions

+1. What is the minimal Kubernetes version that we want to support.
+See [this comment][kubernetes_version_comment].
 1. What is the best to avoid Vector from ingesting it's own logs?
+I'm assuming that my [`kubectl` tutoria](#kubectl-interface) handles this with namespaces?
+   We'd just need to configure Vector to excluse this namespace?
-2. I've seen two different installation strategies.
+1. I've seen two different installation strategies.
 For example, Fluentd offers a [single daemonset configuration file][fluentd_daemonset] while Fluentbit offers [four separate configuration files][fluentbit_installation] (`service-account.yaml`, `role.yaml`, `role-binding.yaml`, `configmap.yaml`).
    Which approach is better?
 Why are they different?
-3. Should we prefer `kubectl create ...` or `kubectl apply ...`?
+1. Should we prefer `kubectl create ...` or `kubectl apply ...`?
 The examples in the  [prior art](#prior-art) section use both.
-4. From what I understand, Vector requires the Kubernetes `watch` verb in order to receive updates to k8s cluster changes.
+1. From what I understand, Vector requires the Kubernetes `watch` verb in order to receive updates to k8s cluster changes.
 This is required for the `kubernetes_pod_metadata` transform.
 Yet, Fluentbit [requires the `get`, `list`, and `watch` verbs][fluentbit_role].
 Why don't we require the same?
-5. What is `updateStrategy` ... `RollingUpdate`?
+1. What is `updateStrategy` ... `RollingUpdate`?
 This is not included in [our daemonset][vector_daemonset] or in [any of Fluentbit's config files][fluentbit_installation].
 But it is included in both [Fluentd's daemonset][fluentd_daemonset] and [LogDNA's daemonset][logdna_daemonset].
-6. I've also noticed `resources` declarations in some of these config files.
+1. I've also noticed `resources` declarations in some of these config files.
    For example [LogDNA's daemonset][logdna_daemonset].
 I assume this is limiting resources.
 Do we want to consider this?
-7. What the hell is going on with [Honeycomb's integration strategy][Hoenycomb integration]? :) It seems like the whole "Heapster" pipeline is specifically for system events, but Heapster is deprecated?
+1. What the hell is going on with [Honeycomb's integration strategy][Hoenycomb integration]? :) It seems like the whole "Heapster" pipeline is specifically for system events, but Heapster is deprecated?
    This leads me to my next question...
-8. How are we collecting Kubernetes system events?
+1. How are we collecting Kubernetes system events?
 Is that outside of the scope of this RFC?
 And why does this take an entirely different path?
    (ref [issue#1293])
-9. What are some of the details that sets Vector's Kubernetes integration apart?
+1. What are some of the details that sets Vector's Kubernetes integration apart?
    This is for marketing purposes and also helps us "raise the bar".

 ## Plan Of Attack

+- [ ] Setup a proper testing suite for k8s.
+      - [ ] Support for customizable k8s clusters.
+See [issue#2170].
+      - [ ] Stabilize k8s integration tests.
+See [isue#2193], [issue#2216],
+            and [issue#1635].
+      - [ ] Ensure we are testing all supported minor versions.
+See [issue#2223].
+- [ ] Audit and improve the `kubernetes` source.
+      - [ ] Handle the log recursion problem where Vector ingests it's own logs.
+            See [issue#2218] and [issue#2171].
+      - [ ] Audit the `file` source strategy.
+See [issue#2199] and [issue#1910].
+      - [ ] Merge split logs.
+See [pr#2134].
+- [ ] Audit and improve the `kubernetes_pod_matadata` transform.
+      - [ ] Use the `log_schema.kubernetes_key` setting.
+See [issue#1867].
+- [ ] Ensure our config reload strategy is solid.
+      - [ ] Don't exit when there are configuration errors.
+See [issue#1816].
+      - [ ] Test this.
+See [issue#2224].
+- [ ] Add `kubernetes` source reference documentation.
+- [ ] Add Kubernetes setup/integration guide.
-- [ ]
+- [ ] Release `0.10.0` and announce.

 [Bonzai logging operator]: https://github.com/banzaicloud/logging-operator
 [daemonset]: https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/